 About the Author | JAMES B. CONROY

-James B. Conroy has been a trial lawyer in Boston for 32 years.
+James B. Conroy has been a trial lawyer in Boston for 32 years, and was recently elected a Fellow of the Massachusetts Historical Society.
 Our One Common Country is his first book, born of a love of history and a lifelong ambition to contribute to it.

 Conroy earned a bachelor’s degree at the University of Connecticut in political science and history and served for six years as a photographer and a journalist in anti-submarine aviation units in the United States Navy Reserve.
 In the 1970’s and early 1980’s, he worked as a writer and editor for public interest advocacy groups in Washington D.C., as Press Secretary for an Iowa congressman, as chief speechwriter for the President of the American Federation of State, County, and Municipal Employees, as Press Secretary for the United States Senate Committee on the Budget, and as chief of staff for a New York City congressman.

 While working on Capitol Hill, Conroy earned a master’s degree in international relations at George Washington University and a law degree, magna cum laude, at the Georgetown University Law Center.